 The Connecticut Mirror exists to start conversations about public policy.
 Our goal in publishing CT Viewpoints is to provide a nonpartisan forum for robust policy conversations.

 CT Viewpoints welcomes thoughtful, original commentary on government, public policy and politics as they affect life in Connecticut.
 We also welcome views of Connecticut residents on national and international issues that touch their lives.

 Submissions should ideally be 500 to 800 words, although we can accommodate longer opinions.
 In keeping with the CT Mirror’s obligation to provide factually accurate information to its readers at all times, please provide hyperlinks to media reports, research studies, documents or other documentable facts when citing them in a commentary.
-This will expedite the CT Mirror’s routine fact-checking when preparing commentaries for publication.
+This will assure accuracy and expedite the CT Mirror’s routine fact-checking when preparing commentaries for publication.

 The opinions expressed by contributors to CT Viewpoints are theirs alone and are not to be construed as those of The Connecticut News Project (parent organization of The Connecticut Mirror).

 Contributors are not The Connecticut News Project’s employees, directors, officers or agents.
 The Connecticut News Project does not endorse or oppose candidates for elective office, nor does it lobby in support of, or in opposition to, any public policy or legislation.